IsaacVerm/mad-trick-explainer/README.md

 ## Deployment

+### Angular frontend

-The application is deployed on Firebase.
+The web application is deployed on Firebase.
 A project `mad-trick-explainer` needs to be created manually in the Firebase console.

 Deploy: `ng deploy`.

 The app is deployed at [this address](https://mad-trick-explainer.web.app/trick-list).

+### Flask backend

+The backend hasn't been deployed on Firebase but on Heroku.
+There's multiple reasons for this:

+- I deployed [Flask apps on Heroku](https://github.com/IsaacVerm/postcards-backend) in the past
+- you're [required to enable billing](https://medium.com/firebase-developers/hosting-flask-servers-on-firebase-from-scratch-c97cfb204579), this seems kind of tricky

+> To use Cloud Run with Firebase Hosting you currently need billing enabled, which requires putting a credit card on file.
+However!
+That doesn’t mean you’re going to get charged.
+Cloud Run comes with a free tier.
+You’ll likely operate in the free tier unless you are using it on a production site or sending large amounts of traffic to your site all month long.

 ## Questions